Western Blot Imaging Systems: The Complete Guide to Detection and Quantification in 2026

 Not capturing the linear range with a calibration curve.
 The relationship between protein quantity and signal intensity is linear only within a finite range.
 A calibration curve (serial dilution of the same lysate) at the start of every project defines this range and is the only reliable way to confirm that quantification is happening within it.
 Skipping the calibration curve is the single most common source of quantitative errors in Western blot work, and is increasingly flagged by reviewers as a methodological gap.

 These mistakes are pedagogical, not technical.
-Modern imaging systems with adequate dynamic range and built-in calibration eliminate most of them by default, but the operator still needs to understand why each mistake matters.
+Modern imaging systems with adequate dynamic range and built-in calibration eliminate most of them by default, but the researcher still needs to understand why each mistake matters.

 Key takeaways